 Many of the hotels in Westport boast world-class spas, each offering their own signature treatments.
 Head to Westport Plaza’s Spa Sula thermal suites and find a tranquil sanctuary – and an outdoor hot tub.
-Knockranny House Hotel’s Spa Salveo offers everything from lavender floatation therapy to its Scandinavia-inspired Sami Zen treatment package.
+Knockranny House Hotel’s Spa Salveo offers everything from lavender floatation therapy to its Scandinavian-inspired Sami Zen treatment package.
 Or feel like a little bit of India in the West?
 The Spa at the Westport Coast Hotel offers a range of rejuvenating Ayurvedic treatments along with Voya seaweed baths.
 Bliss!

 Cosy fireside drinks

 Now, what says autumn more than a settling down to a crackling fire in a cosy pub?
 Many of Westport’s famously welcoming pubs have roaring open fires where you can toast your toes while you wet your whistle.
 Among them are McGing’s on High Street, Toby’s on The Fairgreen, Blouser’s on James’ Street, Matt Molloy’s and MacBride’s on Bridge Street, McCarthy’s on Quay Hill and The Old Grain Store (pictured).

 Kick back, relax and enjoy a hot whiskey, a cold beer or a warming Irish coffee.
 Mmmmm…